agraham/PRISM_rtd/docs/teamlead.rst

 - Download the **.GPX** file from your GPS or GPS app
 - Review the file in a GPS software (such as `Garmin BaseCamp <http://www.garmin.com/en-US/shop/downloads/basecamp>`_)

-  * Make sure only today's data are part of the track (delete previous days track points)
+  * Make sure only today's data are part of the track (delete previous days track points), and delete unnecessary points (i.e. such as travel from the ICP to the start of the survey, etc.)

    * If using Garmin BaseCamp: under **Tools** use the **Erase** tool to delete points that you want to remove